This Day In Writing History

 In 1999, Márquez was diagnosed with lymphatic cancer.
 He received chemotherapy at a hospital in Los Angeles.
-It proved to be successful, as Márquez went into remission and remains cancer free.
+It proved to be successful, as he went into remission.
 His most recent work, a novella called Memories of My Melancholy Whores, was published in 2004.

-The novel has since been completed and is awaiting publication.
-In addition to his other novels and novellas, Márquez has also written short story collections, works of non-fiction, and movie screenplays.
+In addition to his other novels and novellas, Gabriel García Márquez also wrote short story collections, works of nonfiction, and movie screenplays.
 He died in April of 2014 at the age of 87.

 Quote Of The Day